wp-plugins/geo-my-wp/readme.txt

 == Installation ==

 Automatic Plugin Installation.
 To add a WordPress Plugin using the built-in plugin installer:
-1. Go to Plugins > Add New.
+* Go to Plugins > Add New.
-2. Under Search, type "GEO my WP".
+* Under Search, type "GEO my WP".
-3. GEO my WP should show up on top of the results.
+* GEO my WP should show up on top of the results.
-4. Click "Install"  to install GEO my WP.
+* Click "Install"  to install GEO my WP.
-5. A pop-up window will ask you to confirm your wish to install the Plugin.
+* A pop-up window will ask you to confirm your wish to install the Plugin.
-6. Click Proceed to continue with the installation.
+* Click Proceed to continue with the installation.
 The resulting installation screen will list the installation as successful or note any problems during the install.
-7. If successful, click Activate Plugin to activate it.
+* If successful, click Activate Plugin to activate it.

 Manual Plugin Installation.
 To install a WordPress Plugin manually:
-1. Download GEO my WP Plugin to your desktop.
+* Download GEO my WP Plugin to your desktop.
-2. The plugin will downloaded as a zip. extract the Plugin folder to your desktop.
+* The plugin will downloaded as a zip. extract the Plugin folder to your desktop.
-3. With your FTP program, upload the Plugin folder to the wp-content/plugins folder in your WordPress directory online.
+* With your FTP program, upload the Plugin folder to the wp-content/plugins folder in your WordPress directory online.
-4. Go to Plugins screen and find the newly uploaded Plugin in the list.
+* Go to Plugins screen and find the newly uploaded Plugin in the list.
-5. Click Activate Plugin to activate it.
+* Click Activate Plugin to activate it.

 for detailed installation and setup guied click <a href="http://geomywp.com" >here</a>

 == Frequently Asked Questions ==

-1. For questions, bugs report and suggestions please visit <a href="http://geomywp.com">www.geomywp.com</a>
+For questions, bugs report and suggestions please visit <a href="http://geomywp.com">www.geomywp.com</a>

 == Screenshots ==

 1. For screenshots please visit http://www.geomywp.com

 == Changelog ==

+== 2.01 ==

+* Minor fix - Add-ons Updater System

 == 2.0 ==